 - Provoke a change in perception or behaviour; are you motivated to think about a brand, think differently about a brand or more inclined to try, buy or repeat buy?

 Consider posters or billboards as a way to pressure test your marketing communication campaign before investing heavily.
-If your poster or billboard campaign arrests in a second or so, you have a chance of a winner on your hands.
-If it fails to arrest, that could be a portent for other media.
+If your poster or billboard campaign arrests in a second or so, then you could have a winner on your hands.
+Equally, if it fails to arrest, that could be a portent for other media.